tanaga9/uxdiff/docs/index.rst

 .. code-block:: shell

-   uxdiff text1.txt text2.txt --color never
+   uxdiff text1.txt text2.txt

+Automatically determine whether coloring is possible and display the difference in the best way.

-.. program-output:: uxdiff text1.txt text2.txt --color never
+.. program-output:: uxdiff text1.txt text2.txt

 supported multi-byte string. set the encoding with an argument if you need.